Home | Browse Topics | Criminal & traffic law | The criminal courts | Bail: Being released while your case is ongoing

 The police can’t grant you bail if you’ve been charged with:

-- certain specified sexual or violent offences (or if you have previously been convicted of one of those offences), or
+• certain specified sexual or violent offences if you have previously been convicted of one of those offences (even if the previous conviction was for a different specified offence), or

 The police are unlikely to grant bail if you have been charged with a serious offence, if you have nowhere to live (“no residential address”), or if you have been arrested for not obeying your bail conditions (“breach of bail”) (see below).

-If you are charged with family violence offences, the police may also impose a condition reasonably necessary to protect the alleged victim and anyone living with the victim.
+If you are charged with family violence offences, the police may also make conditions that are reasonably necessary to protect the alleged victim, anyone living with the victim and any family members of the victim.

 What factors will the police consider in deciding whether to grant bail?